i-doit/scripts/README.md

 2)  Document your IT (obviously ;-))

-##  Easy-use of the i-doit Controller
+##  Easy-use of the i-doit CLI

-i-doit is shipped with a commandline tool called **Controller**.
+i-doit is shipped with a commandline tool called **console.php**.
 It is a little bit complicated to execute it because you have to change to i-doit's installation directory and you need the user rights of the Apache Web server.
-Additionally, you need to login before using one of the useful "handlers".
+Additionally, you need to login before using one of the useful "commands".

-To make sysadmin's life easier you may wrap the **Controller** in a separate script called `idoit`.
+To make sysadmin's life easier you may wrap the **console.php** in a separate script called `idoit`.
 It changes to the right directory, gains proper rights and stores your credentials.

 This script can be installed with `idoit-install.sh` and will be copied to `/usr/local/bin/`.
 Its configuration settings may be altered in a file located under `/etc/i-doit/i-doit.sh`.